History of Club Atlético River Plate: Ups and downs (2000s)

-2011 relegation: starting all over
+Relegation and promotion (2011–2012)

 River in 2011, the year that the club was relegated to Primera B Nacional.

 In 2011, River Plate was facing both an institutional and sports crisis.
 José María Aguilar left the presidency of the club with a debt of over 75 million dollars, being replaced by Daniel Passarella.
 The team ended the 2008 Apertura tournament at the bottom of the table, and River's poor form followed through the 2011 Clausura tournament.
 As a result, River played the Promoción, a two-legged play-off against Belgrano de Córdoba, the fourth placed team of the 2010–11 Primera B Nacional.
 Belgrano won the first leg 2–0 at Córdoba, and held on for a 1–1 draw at El Monumental.
 With the defeat, River Plate was relegated to Nacional B for the first time in its history.
 The second match was interrupted during injury time by rioting in the stadium and its surroundings which continued after the match was called, despite a substantial police presence.
 Almost immediately following River's relegation, Juan José López resigned as manager.

 Back to Primera División

-Almeyda retired as player when River was relegated to become the team's coach, while Fernando Cavenaghi and Alejandro Domínguez returned to the club to play at the second division.
+Matías Almeyda retired as player when River was relegated to become the team's coach, while Fernando Cavenaghi and Alejandro Domínguez returned to the club to play at the second division.
 In January 2012, David Trezeguet and Leonardo Ponzio arrived to the club to play the second half of Nacional.
 In June 2012, River won the title after defeating Almirante Brown by 2–0 in the last fixture and therefore returned to Primera División to play the 2012–13 season.
 Just a week later, the reserve team of River coached by Cesar Laraignee won the U-20 Copa Libertadores in Lima, Peru, after defeating Defensor Sporting of Uruguay 1–0 in the final.

-After some conflicts with the President, manager Matías Almeyda was eventually fired by the club on 28 November 2012, only two rounds before the end of the Torneo Inicial.
+After some conflicts with the President, manager Almeyda was eventually fired by the club on 28 November 2012, only two rounds before the end of the Torneo Inicial.
 The following day it was announced that Ramón Díaz would become River's coach for third time in history.